spinningtopsofdoom/ClojureWest2016/clojure_west/iteration/01-iteration.md

 !SLIDE

-- The Roman Empire was the post-**Roman Republic** period
+## The Roman Empire was the post-**Roman Republic** period

+!SLIDE

-- The Roman Republic was the period of **ancient Roman civilization** beginning with the
+## The Roman Republic was the period of **ancient Roman civilization** beginning with the

+!SLIDE

-- Lots more link clicking...
+## Lots more link clicking...

+!SLIDE

-- Awareness is the ability to perceive, to feel, or to be conscious of events, objects, thoughts, emotions, or sensory patterns
+## Awareness is the ability to perceive, to feel, or to be conscious of events, objects, thoughts, emotions, or sensory patterns

+!SLIDE

+## What was the next word after **Roman Republic**?

+!SLIDE

+# Wiki Walk Iteration
+- Bad locality
+  - Blows the stack
+  - CPU caches are never hot

 !SLIDE